Child and Adolescent Services / West Haven Mental Health Clinic

 The Child and Adolescent Service at the West Haven Mental Health Clinic provides psychology interns from several primary sites with a focused, secondary experience working with children and adolescents in an outpatient setting.
 When coupled with one of the primary placements, this site provides interns with an opportunity to learn more about (a) service delivery systems for children and adolescents, (b) the intergenerational transmission of psychiatric difficulty, personality disturbance, substance abuse, and intimate partner violence, and (c) the outpatient psychiatric assessment and treatment of children and adolescents.
 Since the service cares for children and adolescents whose parents have often been in systems of care for adults, the placement provides interns with an opportunity to see the impact of clinical problems being addressed at their primary site on children living with an affected parent.
 The placement also provides interns with an opportunity to pursue the development of knowledge and skill needed to work with clients across the lifespan.

-While working as a member of an interdisciplinary treatment team, psychology interns with a secondary placement on the Child and Adolescent Service serve as a primary clinician for a caseload of five clients.
+While working as a member of an interdisciplinary treatment team, psychology interns with a secondary placement on the Child and Adolescent Service serve as a primary clinician for a caseload of four clients.
 Attention is given to diversifying clinical assignments in terms of age, gender, ethnic heritage, and presenting problem.
 Every effort is also made to both match the special interests of the intern and address gaps in their exposure to children and adolescents.
 Secondary interns also have the opportunity to select a special clinical assignment of interest to them.
 Choices typically involve opportunities to (a) provide group therapy, (b) complete a psychological testing, (c) work with a psychiatrically distressed parent, or (d) provide some type of family intervention.

 Supervised experience in the delivery of clinical services is used as the primary mechanism to expose interns to clinical work with children and adolescents in a local system of care.
 With support and supervision, interns are responsible to conceptualize and coordinate a program of ambulatory assessment and treatment for their assigned clients.
 Throughout the year, interns (a) complete comprehensive initial assessments, (b) provide individual psychotherapy, and (c) provide parent and family intervention.
 They also work collaboratively with an attending psychiatrist, they consult with school staff, and they consult with professionals working in other service delivery systems.